IBM/heart-library/docs/source/explanations/PatchDocumentation.md

 This attack formulation is untargeted, as we only require a wrong output to succeed.
 In the formulation, {math}`||\delta||`  measures the change that  {math}`\delta` adds to the sample.
-The reason to minimize this change it to avoid the trivial solution of simply computing an image with an instance of another class.
+The reason to minimize this change is to avoid the trivial solution of simply computing an image with an instance of another class.
 However, the exact perturbation depends on the chosen norm.
 In most works [1,3], mathematical norms measure the overall change to all pixels ({math}`L_\infty`), the squared distance ({math}`L_2`) or number of changed pixels ({math}`L_0`) [1].
-While these metrics integrate easily into optimization frameworks, they do not correspond to human perception [13,14].
+While these metrics integrate easily into optimization frameworks, they do not correspond to human perception [11,12].
-In addition, ({math}`L_p`) norms may also not correspond to practically implementable changes [3,12].
+In addition, ({math}`L_p`) norms may also not correspond to practically implementable changes [3,10].
-Another, convenient solution is thus, as suggested by Lian et al [2], to constrain the perturbation to a specific area of the image: to craft an adversarial patch.
+Another, convenient solution is thus, as suggested by Lian et al [5], to constrain the perturbation to a specific area of the image: to craft an adversarial patch.

 ```{figure} ../_static/AdvAirplanes.jpg
 :scale: 95 %